python-tap/tappy/README.md

-tappy is available for download from [PyPI][pypi]. tappy is currently supported on Python 2.6, 2.7, 3.2, 3.3, 3.4 and PyPy. tappy is also translated into Dutch, French, German, Italian, and Spanish.
+tappy is available for download from [PyPI][pypi]. tappy is currently supported on Python 2.6, 2.7, 3.2, 3.3, 3.4 and PyPy. tappy is also translated into
+Dutch,
+French,
+German,
+Italian,
+Portuguese,
+and Spanish.

 ```bash
 $ pip install tap.py